chenling000/GraphQL-React-Apollo/README.md

 # GraphQL Crash Course Tutorial

-A tutorial for using GraphQL with Apollo by **Laith Harb**, and completed by Chen.
+A tutorial for using GraphQL with Apollo by **Laith Harb**, and be completed by Chen.

 _tutorial video:_ https://www.youtube.com/watch?v=CFrKTrMJIBY&list=PLQPqfRFsmYBaL-kJ7mR-ssdASjhudwv6k&index=3&t=32s